LSEG-API-Samples/Example.DataLibrary.DotNet.MRNStoryConsumer/README.md

 You can download the solution from [Github](https://github.com/Refinitiv-API-Samples/Example.RDP.RDPDotNetMRNStoryConsumer).
 There are two project folders in the solution.
 The first project is a folder named __MRNStoryConsumer_Method1__.
 It's the project for the first approach.
 And the second one is folder __MRNStoryConsumer_Method2__.
 It's the project for the second approach.

-Before building and runing the app, you have to modify the credential for TREP or ERT in Cloud in the Program.cs file .
-If you wish to test with the TREP server please set useRDP variable in the Main method to false and then save the file.
+Before building and runing the app, you have to modify the credential for RTDS or RTO in the Program.cs file .
+If you wish to test with the RTDS server please set useRDP variable in the Main method to false and then save the file.

 ### Build and Run the project